jbarneyVBFD/Stock-Predictor/README.md

 - Solution Statement
   - The above problem will be solved by refining the models and data until it becomes profitable.
   - Hyperparameter tuning will be performed on the xgboost models.
   - The features dimensionality will not be reduced on any models initially.
 PCA analysis will be tested on the xgboost models.
+If PCA analysis is able lower the test score, then it will also be tested on the DeepAR model.
 Dimensionality will also be reduced through deductive reasoning.
 - Benchmark Model
   - Khuangaf's model will be considered the benchmark, although the key differences mentioned above make it unable to be directly compared.
 Instead the following models will all be compared with eachother:
     - XGBoost Model trained with all features from Coin Metrics